dotnet-presentations/eshop-app-workshop/labs/2-Create-Blazor-Frontend/README.md

     }
     ```

-1. Register the `CatalogService` with the application's DI container and configure its base address to point at the `catalog-api` resource by adding a line to the `Extensions/HostingExtensions.cs` file:
+1. Register the `CatalogService` with the application's DI container and configure its base address to point at the `catalog-api` resource by adding a line to the `Extensions/HostingExtensions.cs` file.
+Be sure that the host name set in the URI  `BaseAddress`:

     ```csharp
     // HTTP and gRPC client registrations